breadboardengineer1234/ZoneService/docs/api.md

 ```

 ### ``:getZonesAtPoint(point: Vector3): {string}``
-Returns a table of the names of zones that intersect with the given point.
+Returns a table of the names of zones that intersect the given point.
 Unlike `:getZones`, this method queries the BVH.
 ```lua
 local zones = ZoneService:getZonesAtPoint(Vector3.new(1, 2, 3))
 ```